Redpanda Migrator

 root = this.merge({"count": counter(), "topic": @kafka_topic, "partition": @kafka_partition})

-At this point, the source cluster should have some data in both foo and bar topics, and the consumer should print the messages it reads from these topics to stdout.
+At this point, the source cluster has some data in both foo and bar topics, and the consumer prints the messages it reads from these topics to stdout.

-• If any new topics are created in the source cluster while Kafka Migrator is running, they are only migrated to the destination cluster if messages are written to them.
+• If new topics are created in the source cluster while the migrator is running, they are migrated when messages are written to them.

 ACL migration for topics adheres to the following principles: